sourcegraph/deploy-sourcegraph/docs/configure.md

 kubectl -n ingress-nginx get svc
 ```

+If you are having trouble accessing Sourcegraph, ensure ingress-nginx IP is accessible above.
+Otherwise see [Troubleshooting ingress-nginx](https://kubernetes.github.io/ingress-nginx/troubleshooting/).
+The namespace of the ingress-controller is `ingress-nginx`.

 ### Network rule

 Add a network rule that allows ingress traffic to port 30080 (HTTP) on at least one node.